Sapphirine/BestPickLOL/README.md

 ### Trick: Get Data Using More Instances

 If you are a individual, it may be not realistic to apply for advanced API key, which means your request frequency is strictly limited.
 So you may apply for more API keys (let's say n keys), and

+## About

+This hub is made for course project (Big Data Analysis course in Columbia University).

+We are a team to build this.
+We are: 杨子涵 (Yang Zihan), 罗浩 (Luo Hao), 陈伟晗 (Chen Weihan).

+Feel free to use and learn it.
+If possible, we strongly recommend you to add a refference link to this project, report bugs and make contribution!